-Final Exam: The final exam for this course will be given on Friday, December 12 from 10:30AM-12:30 PM.
+Final Exam: The final exam for this course will be given on Wednesday, May 7th from 3:30PM-5:30 PM.
 This is the time scheduled by the University registrar for our final exam.
 The final will be cumulative, and it is mandatory.
 It will consist of approximately 35-45 multiple choice questions and 1 open-ended question.
 Missing the final exam will result in a zero for the exam unless EXTREME circumstances apply.
 Your final exam grade cannot be counted as your dropped exam score.

 Extra Credit: I am offering one extra credit opportunity this semester.
 It is entirely optional; you are not required to do it.
 It will involve making observations of physical theories at work in your day-to-day life over the course of the semester.
 Details of the project will be provided during the first class period.
-If you want to do the extra credit project, you MUST tell me so by email by Friday September 5th at 5PM.
-I will NOT accept extra credit projects which were not announced to me by email by September 5th.
-Projects will be due on December 8th at the start of class.
-Successful completion of an extra credit project will boost your overall course grade by one percentage point.
+If you want to do the extra credit project, you MUST tell me so by email by Friday January 31st at 5PM.
+I will NOT accept extra credit projects which were not announced to me by email by January 31st.
+Projects will be due on May 5th at the start of class.
+Successful completion of this extra credit project will boost your overall course grade by one percentage point.

-Teaching Style: I will be using MS PowerPoint slides a great deal when going over course material in class; when example problems come up, I will use the white board to work through them.
+Teaching Style: I will be using MS PowerPoint slides a great deal when going over course material in class; when example problems come up, I will use the chalk board to work through them.
 I will try to write big enough so that everyone can see, but if you do have trouble seeing what I write please move to the front of the room.
-Before the class period on which we will begin covering a chapter, I will post on D2L modified copies of the MS PowerPoint slides I will use in class, in the so-called "structured note-taking" style.
+Before the class period on which we will begin covering a chapter, I will post to our class's D2L webpage modified copies of the MS PowerPoint slides I will use in class, in the so-called "structured note-taking" style.
 The slides I put up on D2L are NOT meant to take the place of your own personal note-taking.
 YOU will be responsible for that.
-I provide these modified slides to give you the text for in-class activities that we will do, so that you do not need to worry about copying them down and can instead concentrate on thinking about them.
+I provide these modified slide copies to give you the text for in-class activities we will do, so that you do not need to worry about copying down their text and can instead concentrate on thinking about them.
 I will also leave plenty of room for you to write down key equations, words, and other ideas so that you'll remember them later.
 Please note carefully that these modified slides will NOT contain solutions to example problems done in class, nor will they contain each and every word seen on the in-class slides.
 If you want notes on these things, you'll need to take them for yourself as we go through the material in class.

 I will do my best to engage you interactively with the material during class time.
-Activities may include, but are not limited to, tutorial activities, "Voting Opportunities," "YouPredict Opportunities," "Rank my x" questions, practice problems, and interactive lecture demonstrations.
+Activities may include, but are not limited to, tutorial activities, "Voting Opportunities," "YouPredict Opportunities," "Rank my x" problems, practice problems, and interactive lecture demonstrations.
 As mentioned above, your responses to some of these items will count as class participation credit.
 I hope that these activities both enhance your learning and help make class a little more exciting for you.
-Also, these cooperative in-class activities, in addition to assigned homeworks and exams, are designed to contribute to your achievement of the general education goals and course goals that this class has been designed to meet.